torchnyu/blog/_posts/2020-05-28-startup-internship.md

 guidance and a massive pile of tasks to get done.
 Not fun.

 Often times this is a move pulled by startups run by non-technical people.
-Non-technical people often fall into the classic trap of assuming that more programmers means more code means more features.
+Non-technical people fall into the classic trap of assuming that more programmers means more code means more features.
 Yeah...[that's not how that works](https://en.wikipedia.org/wiki/Brooks%27s_law).
 If you see an offer for an unpaid internship at a startup where there is no